“This is the nightmare I live with.”

-Since April 1, 1943, Block 10 was also the theatre of sterilisation experiments.
+Since April 1, 1943, Block 10 was also the theatre of sterilization experiments.
 Here, Dr. Carl Clauberg sought a method for sterilizing unsuspecting women.
-He devised a technique of injecting a caustic substance into a patient’s uterus over the course of what she thought would be an ordinary gynaecological examination.
+He devised a technique of injecting a caustic substance into a patient’s uterus over the course of what she thought would be an ordinary gynecological examination.

 A camp survivor described these experiments: